alibaba/animate-anything/README.md

 ### Using Captions

-You can use caption files when training video.
+You can use caption files when training with video.
 Simply place the videos into a folder and create a json with captions like this:

 ```
 [